viamrobotics/docs/docs/how-tos/detect-people.md

 cost: "0"
 ---

-This quickstart is part of a series.
-If you haven't read through [Learn Viam](/get-started/), we recommend you do so before continuing.

-This is the first of a few quickstarts which will guide you through the concepts you need to know to get started with Viam.
 In this guide you'll use machine learning to detect people in a camera stream.

 {{< alert title="You will learn" color="tip" >}}